cgreen18/netsmith_icpp24/README.md

 4. NoCI (full system) conversion, routing, and deadlock avoidance
 5. PARSEC simulation
 6. DSENT analysis

+## For a user

+1. Navigate to /topology_generation
+    a.
+For Gurobi navigate to /topology_generation/gurobi
+    b.
+For other, navigate to /topology_generation/open_source_solvers

+## All Commands

 Assuming all tools set up correctly, models were unzipped, and running from netsmith_icpp24 directory.
 These commands will create a 20 router, 4 port topology as described in the paper.
 Gurobi will run for 1 minute to create a new topology.
 Next, the topology will be routed, made deadlock free, and simulated with synthetic traffic.
 Then create NoI + NoC = NoCI topology, route, deadlock avoid, and simulate PARSEC for 1000 instructions.
 After, the stats will be read for power/area estimates.
 ```